-Custodian REIT (www.custodianreit.com) is a London-listed real estate investment trust that invests in UK commercial property let to institutional-grade tenants on long leases.
+Custodian REIT (www.custodianreit.com) is a London-listed real estate investment trust that invests in UK commercial property let to institutional-grade tenants (larger high-quality tenants) on long leases.
 It has been a constituent of SIGT's portfolio since November 2015 and has provided a total return in the region of 35% since this time.
-SIGT's manager says that it likes Custodian's defensive characteristics (it considers Custodian's portfolio to be highly diversified with underlying tenants that are low risk) and thinks that the company is a high-quality, through-cycle property holding that is well supported by ongoing demand from clients of Mattioli Woods (the company was established in 2014 with a £95m seed portfolio held by clients of Mattioli Woods and managed by Custodian Capital for the previous 12 years).
+SIGT's manager says that it likes Custodian's defensive characteristics (it considers Custodian's portfolio to be highly diversified with underlying tenants that are low risk) and thinks that the company is a high-quality property holding that can be held all the way through the business cycle.
+It says that Custodian REIT is well supported by ongoing demand from clients of Mattioli Woods (the company was established in 2014 with a £95m seed portfolio held by clients of Mattioli Woods and managed by Custodian Capital for the previous 12 years).

 However, the company has seen its premium expand over the last six months and so is not as good value as it has previously been (Custodian's premium has expanded from around 5% at the beginning of April 2018 to around 14% today).
 In addition, when compared to some of its peers, SIGT's manager feels that it not as active in managing its property portfolio.
 Seneca IM thinks that this will be very important in the late part of the property cycle.
 (This was an important consideration behind the decision to reintroduce Ediston Property to SIGT's portfolio, towards the end of 2017.)
-The sale of Custodian largely funded the purchase of Hipgnosis Songs Fund (also a specialist asset within SIGT's asset allocation) which is discussed below.
+The sale of Custodian largely funded the purchase of Hipgnosis Songs Fund (also a specialist asset within SIGT's asset allocation) which is discussed overleaf.